Leicestershire ‘Value of Trees’ Toolkit

 How it started

-The project followed an inventory of council-owned highways trees, completed by Treeconomics in 2018, which identified 82,600 trees.
+The project followed an inventory of council-owned highways trees, completed by Treeconomics, which identified 82,600 trees.
 It rose from a desire to better understand and apply good urban forestry practices.

 The toolkit overview